10 Practical Ways To Make A Narcissist Respect You

 Final Words

-Let’s close this with a personal anecdote.
+Let’s close this with a personal anecdote:

 A narcissist I knew too well had borrowed a giant sum of money from me.
 Then they won’t return it.

 When I asked them to, they started giving it in small monthly installments.
 The whole thing would have taken 5 years, and I was ready for that.
-But they stopped within a year, quoting financial distress, and did not restart even after two years.

 So, what did I do?
 I waived it all and moved away from the relationship permanently.
 It may not be the most advisable thing to do, but I did it because I cared about my well-being more than the money.